KevinMarquette/kevinmarquette.github.io/_posts/2019-01-01-Powershell-2018-year-in-review.md

 ## The LDX Project

 This was a major team wide retooling effort that I started the year before and delivered on in Q1.
 We have this metadata database that sits above all our automation as the source of truth for everything our team does.
 I lead the design and implementation of a revised metadata database and engine to support our growing demands on the system.
-The end result was drastically different under the hood that what we were using at the time.
+The end result was drastically different under the hood than what we were using at the time.

 The cut-over to this project was an accomplishment all on it's own.
 The team really stepped up for this one and we made the change happen without most of the organization realizing anything changed.